ocean-tracking-network/node-manager-training/_episodes/13_Database fix notebooks.md

 #### General Information - Cross-Node Executions

-If you have a gitlab token authorization associated with your kdbx, as mentioned above, the notebook will automatically comment the updates and success message in the created Gitlab ticket.
-Otherwise, it will tell you to copy and paste the update list and success message.
+If your .kdbx file includes a GitLab Access Token, as mentioned above, the Nodebook will automatically comment all updates and success messages in the created Gitlab ticket.
+Otherwise, you must copy and paste this information into the Issue manually.

-For notebooks that require updates to databases of other nodes, the notebook will tell you which SQL to run on other nodes and automatically add a 'Cross-node executions' label if the gitlab token authorization is given.
-If the gitlab token authorization is not included, please add a 'Cross-node executions' label onto the issue to indicate that cross-node SQL needs to be run.
-A text box to enter a super-user authorization to automatically run the SQL on the other node will be displayed.
+For Nodebooks that require updates to the databases of other nodes:
+1. If you have a GitLab Access Token: the Nodebook will provide the SQL needed to update other nodes and will automatically add a 'Cross-node executions' label to the Gitlab Issue.
+2. If you **do not** have a GitLab Access Token: the Nodebook will provide the SQL needed to update other nodes.
+Please add a 'Cross-node executions' label onto the Issue manually.

+A text box to enter a super-user authorization to automatically run the SQL on the other node will be displayed:

 ![Example Node Authorization - Blank](../fig/nmt_dbfix_genex_nodeauth_blank_redacted.png)

-If you have a super-user authorization on the other node and their permission, you may enter the filepath of the super-user authorization and will receive a success message.
+If you have a super-user authorization for the other Node (ie; you are the Data Manager for multiple Nodes, or are OTN staff):
+1. You may enter the filepath of the super-user authorization in the above text box and will receive a success message, which will run the SQL on the other Node.
+2. Please remove the 'Cross-node executions' label from the Issue once completed

 ![Example Node Authorization - Filled](../fig/nmt_dbfix_genex_nodeauth_filled_redacted.png)

-If you have filled out all of the super-user authorizations and have the gitlab token authorization included, please remove the 'Cross-node executions' label from the issue to prevent confusion of needing to run SQL on nodes.
-If you do not have the super-user authorizations, please let the node manager of the associated node know that you have SQL for them to run and send them the SQL.
-After they have run the SQL, please add a comment to the issue saying they have run the SQL and remove the 'Cross-node executions' label.
+If you **do not** have the super-user authorizations for the other Node :
+1. Please inform the associated Node Manager that you have SQL for them to run and send them the SQL.
+2. After they have run the SQL, please add a comment to the issue saying they have run the SQL
+3. Remove the 'Cross-node executions' label.